 - California is home to more than two million undocumented immigrants.

-Undocumented (also known as illegal or unauthorized) immigrants are not directly counted in any representative national or state surveys.
-But the best estimates suggest that in 2014, the year of the most recent data available, California was home to about 2.67 million undocumented immigrants.
-Nearly a quarter of the nation’s undocumented immigrants reside in California, where they make up slightly more than 6% of the state’s population.
+Undocumented (also known as illegal or unauthorized) immigrants are not directly identified in any representative national or state surveys.
+But the best estimates suggest that in 2014, the year of the most recent data available, California was home to between 2.35 and 2.6 million undocumented immigrants.
+Nearly a quarter of the nation’s undocumented immigrants reside in California, where they constitute more than 6% of the state’s population.
 Nationally, the undocumented population has stabilized at approximately 11 million, following a slight decline after 2007.
 A combination of increased enforcement, voluntary returns, and fewer new migrants has increased the average length of residence in the United States, with 66% of undocumented immigrants having lived here for 10 or more years.

 - Most undocumented immigrants are from Latin America.

-Nationwide, 79% of undocumented immigrants are from Latin America—a declining majority (52%) are from Mexico alone.
-Most of the others are from Asia—though Europe, Canada, and Africa account for hundreds of thousands of undocumented immigrants in the United States.
-Estimates for California suggest 68% of the state’s undocumented population is Mexican-born.
+Nationwide, 78% of undocumented immigrants are from Latin America—a slight majority (52%) come from Mexico alone.
+Most of the others (13%) are from Asia, although Africa and Europe also account for hundreds of thousands of undocumented immigrants in the US.
+The Pew Research Center (PRC) estimates that as of 2014, 71% of California’s undocumented population was Mexican-born.

-- About one in ten workers in California is an undocumented immigrant.
+- Nearly one in ten California workers is an undocumented immigrant.

-California’s labor force includes about 1.85 million undocumented immigrants, according to the PRC.
-This is the second-highest statewide share of undocumented workers (9.4%) in the nation, after Nevada (10.2%).
-Undocumented immigrants work disproportionately in the farming, construction, production, services, and transportation/materials moving industries.
+California’s labor force includes about 1.75 million undocumented immigrants, according to the PRC.
+This is the second-highest statewide concentration of undocumented workers (9.0%) in the US after Nevada (10.4%).
+Undocumented immigrants work disproportionately in agriculture, construction, and manufacturing.

-- A large majority of Californians back a path to legal status.
+- A majority of Californians back a path to legal status.